jesseloudon/jesseloudon.github.io/_posts/2020-11-10-Ansible on Azure Part 1.markdown

 * [GitHub](https://github.com/join) - source control repositories.

 ## Quick Background
 I'm not experienced with *nix and when an opportunity arose to develop new Ansible roles I tried, and failed spectacularly, with having my development environment solely on my Win10 SurfaceBook2 coupled with WSL1 and Ubuntu 18.04 distro.
 The root cause stemmed from a lack of available RAM to host numerous VMs locally.
 Also because WSL2 isn't available for my specific OS build I was stuck with WSL1 so ran into various integration issues.
-After many hours were dropped into troubleshooting issues with Docker, Vagrant, and WSL1 on my local environment.
-In summary, I shelved WSL and the local dev dream until I can test out WSL2 on a beefier host.
+After many hours were dropped into troubleshooting issues between Docker, Vagrant, and WSL1 on my local environment it was time to let it go.
+In summary, I shelved WSL and the local-only dev dream until I can test out WSL2 on a beefier host.

 ## Ansible on Azure: Development Ecosystem and Flow
 The ecosystem I settled on below is a cloud-only solution.
-I've used this to rapidly develop Ansible roles on Azure via Molecule's YAML files.
-All from the comfort of my local machine and the familiarity of VSCode.
+I've used this to rapidly develop Ansible roles on Azure via the Azure-Molecule driver YAML files -all from the comfort of my local machine and the familiarity of VSCode.

 ![ansible configuration management ecosystem overview](/assets/images/ansibleonazure01.png)